-Nonresident Filing Exemption: You do not need to file a Utah return if:
+You do not need to file a Utah return if:

-- 1. you are a nonresident whose only Utah source of income is from a partnership, S corporation or trust (or other pass-through entity); - 2. the partnership, S corporation, trust or other pass-through entities withheld Utah income tax on your Utah income; and - 3. you are not claiming a Utah tax credit.
+- 1. you are a nonresident whose only Utah source of income is from a partnership, S corporation or trust (or other passthrough entity); and - 2. the partnership, S corporation, trust or other pass-through entities withheld Utah income tax on your Utah income.